 The second essential macronutrient is protein, and the building blocks of protein are amino acids.
 Many of the amino acids you can find in dietary protein are essential amino acids — named such because the body can’t make them.

 Nutrition isn’t the only factor that influences our health and wellbeing.
-Learn more about all five factors you need to pay attention to.
+Learn more about all the factors you need to pay attention to.

 In case you’re wondering, there are also non-essential amino acids that the body can metabolize (make) from essential amino acids.